Amplify Kindness at Camp: Fun Ideas for Camp Management

 Camps across America are making a point of teaching children how to be kind in simple, high-impact ways at camp and beyond.
 Below are a few ideas about how to incorporate more intentional kindness into the camp experience all summer long!

-If you’re looking for ideas on how to incorporate kindness into camp activities, here are a few to get you started:
+If you want ideas for adding kindness to your everyday camp activities, here are a few to help you start:

 Create a challenge that encourages campers and staff to perform small acts of kindness and report any acts of kindness they witness around camp.
 Track individual, team, or cabin progress and issue rewards such as a badge, trophy, or special privileges.